 Staff

-His calling wasn't initially evident.
-A pre-seminary student, he earned a BA in English (Calvin College).
-While pursuing an MBA (Western Michigan University), he drove a moving van.
-Then he worked as a stockbroker.
-In 1989 he returned to Calvin College to teach business.
-While at Calvin, he took a two-year leave of absence to pursue a Ph.D in marketing at the University of Illinois at Chicago.
-He finished and defended his dissertation on heroes in 1995.
-Back at Calvin, he taught marketing, leadership, and entrepreneurship courses.
-He also wrote articles and made presentations on faith and business.
+In 1989 I returned to Calvin University to teach business.
+While there, from 1991-1993, I took a two-year leave of absence to take doctoral level courses in marketing at the University of Illinois at Chicago.
+In 1995 I successful defended my Ph.D. dissertation on the power of heroes in advertising.
+Back at Calvin, I taught marketing, leadership, and small business management courses.
+I also wrote articles and made presentations on faith and business.
+Then entrepreneurial heroes became my passion.

-He accepted a teaching position at Hope College in 2004.
-From 2007 to 2016, he directed Hope’s Center for Faithful Leadership, including its CFL Consulting, Hope Entrepreneurship Initiative, and Leadership Minor programs; from 2017 to 2021 he served as advisor to Hope’s Baker Scholars.
-Along the way he served for one year as department chair at Trinity Christian College.
+I accepted a business teaching position at Hope College in 2004.
+From 2007 to 2016, I directed Hope’s Center for Faithful Leadership, including its CFL Consulting, Hope Entrepreneurship Initiative, and Leadership Minor programs; from 2017 to 2021 I served as advisor to Hope’s Baker Scholars.
+I taught courses: in marketing, entrepreneurship, and leadership.
+For one year I took a leave of absence to serve as the business department chair at Trinity Christian College.

-He retired from Hope College in June 2022.
-But, then, in August, accepted a full-time position at Cornerstone University as Professor of Management and Faculty Lead of the Center for Experiential Learning.
-He left Cornerstone in June 2025 and accepted a half-time role at Calvin University to continue his work of discovering and developing entrepreneurial leaders.
-He is also piloting a class on entrepreneurship at Escape Ministries and hopes to do the same at 70x7.
+In 2022 I began working part-time with adults with special needs at Preferred Employment and Living Supports.
+That year I also retired from Hope College.
+But, then, in August, I accepted a full-time position at Cornerstone University as Professor of Management and Faculty Lead of the Center for Experiential Learning.
+I left Cornerstone in June 2025 and accepted a half-time role at Calvin University where I teach courses in entrepreneurship.

 Stone Soup